tosti007/MMM-ProfileSwitcher/README.md

     this.sendNotification("CURRENT_PROFILE", this.current_user);
 },
 logout_user: function () {
-    this.sendNotification("CURRENT_PROFILE", "nobody"); // nobody is the default nobodyClass },
+    this.sendNotification("CURRENT_PROFILE", "default"); // default value of defaultClass },
 ````
 And then you should be done!